Marc-B-Reynolds/f64_pair/README.md

 Spitball overview:
 * REFERENCES! (probably the most useful bit)
+* More of copy/paste/modify set of code snippets than library
 * modern versions of classic methods: FMA variants and doesn't replace divides by a large number of products and additions
 * Lange and Rump's relaxed (CPair) methods